2017 Brickyard 400

-The 2017 Brickyard 400 (branded as the Brantley Gilbert Big Machine Brickyard 400 for sponsorship reasons) is a Monster Energy NASCAR Cup Series race held on July 23, 2017 at Indianapolis Motor Speedway in Speedway, Indiana.
-It the 24th running of the Brickyard 400, Contested over 167 laps extended from 160 laps due to an overtime finish, on the 2.5 mi speedway, it was the 20th race of the 2017 Monster Energy NASCAR Cup Series season.
-This was Kasey Kahne's final win in NASCAR.
+The 2017 Brickyard 400 (branded as the Brantley Gilbert Big Machine Brickyard 400 for sponsorship reasons) was a Monster Energy NASCAR Cup Series race held on July 23, 2017 at Indianapolis Motor Speedway in Speedway, Indiana.
+The 24th running of the Brickyard 400, it was contested over 167 laps – extended from 160 laps due to an overtime finish – on the 2.5 mi speedway, and was the 20th race of the 2017 Monster Energy NASCAR Cup Series season.

-This marked the first Brickyard 400 without 5-time Brickyard 400 winner Jeff Gordon on the starting grid, and also the first not to feature 2-time Brickyard 400 winner Tony Stewart since the 1998 edition.

-Also this marks the final Brickyard 400 start for Dale Earnhardt Jr.